Mailchimp: Marketing campaigns

-As an early podcast advertiser, Mailchimp sponsored the launch of Serial, a podcast exploring a murder case over multiple episodes.
-One ad became memorable for its inclusion of an unscripted mispronunciation of the company's name – "MailKimp" – as spoken by a 14-year-old girl from Norway waiting in line for an iPhone 6.
+As a podcast advertiser, Mailchimp sponsored the launch of Serial, a podcast exploring a murder case over multiple episodes.

+Another ad became memorable for its inclusion of an unscripted mispronunciation of the company's name – "MailKimp" – as spoken by a 14-year-old girl from Norway waiting in line for an iPhone 6.
 The ad was parodied and "MailKimp" became a meme.
 In response, Mailchimp bought the domain name mailkimp.com and redirected traffic to mailchimp.com.

 In 2018, Mailchimp underwent a brand redesign to help visually demonstrate an evolution from an email marketing tool to a larger marketing platform.
 This redesign included an updated logo, color palette, typeface, new imagery, and illustrations.
 It updated the Mailchimp wordmark to "Mailchimp" rather than "MailChimp" with an uppercase letter "C".

 Transactional email

-In February 2016, Mailchimp announced it was merging Mandrill transactional email service into Mailchimp as an add-on feature, and gave customers 60-days notice to switch to the new pricing structure or find an alternative service platform.
+In February 2016, Mailchimp announced it was merging Mandrill transactional email service into Mailchimp as an add-on feature and gave customers 60 days' notice to switch to the new pricing structure or find an alternative service platform.
 The new pricing structure required a paid Mailchimp plan before being able to purchase Mandrill credits, resulting in customers paying for two products to access Mandrill.

 Previously, customers were able to purchase Mandrill credits for sending emails without signing up on Mailchimp.
 The credits were originally priced at $9.95 for 25,000 emails but increased to $20 for the same number of emails under the new pricing scheme.
 In addition to needing to purchase Mandrill credits, customers now need to be on a paid Mailchimp monthly plan (the minimum monthly plan being $10 a month), even if the customer has no need for Mailchimp services and only wants access to Mandrill.
 Mandrill was later renamed Mailchimp Transactional.

-Data breach
+Data breaches

 In March 2022, Mailchimp suffered a data breach whereby intruders gained access to the data of 319 of their customers through social engineering.
 The exposed data includes email address, IP address, and the approximate location of their mailing list recipients.

-In January 2023, Mailchimp confirmed another breach of data for 133 accounts via social engineering.
+A second data breach happened on January 11, 2024 when unauthorized actors gained access to an internal tool used by MailChimp customer support and account administration.
+The access was obtained through a social engineering attack on Mailchimp employees and contractors.
+The attackers compromised employee credentials and used them to access 133 Mailchimp accounts.
+The exposed data potentially included names, email addresses, and campaign information.
+Mailchimp has not confirmed this data breach and is still investigating the incident and assessing the full impact.